McNamee Scholars Program

-Over the past six years, eighteen students have been selected for the McNamee Scholars High School Program.
-Fifteen in the high school program and three in the college program.
-Among those attending high school, eight attend private high schools and four attend Archdiocesan high schools.
+Over the past six years, twenty students have been selected for the McNamee Scholars Program.
+Fourteen in the high school program and six in the college program.
+Among those attending high school, eight attend private high schools and six attend Archdiocesan high schools.
 Among the three McNamee Scholars who have graduated from high school, all are in college.
-During the 2014-2015 school year, the McNamee Scholars Program awarded college scholarships to three Philadelphia high school students.
 In the coming year, three additional students will be selected for the high school program and two additional students for the college program.

 Quizzo Night June 10th 6:30 PM

 The McNamee Scholars Program is indebted to the following foundations and corporations for their generous financial support.

 C.W. & Marjorie J. Schrenk Family Foundation, Holland, PA

 Beneficial Bank, Philadelphia, PA